Treatments

 • Percutaneous tracheostomy

-Prophylactic/Therapeutic Treatment of Pneunocystis carinii pneumonia (PCP)
+Prophylactic/Therapeutic Treatment of Pneunocystis (sp) carinii pneumonia (PCP)

 This is the only facility in the area providing protective booth required for use of pentamidine nebulizer treatments used as prophylaxis against or treatment of PCP in immunocompromised patients.

-How to Prepare for the Tests
+Preparing for the Tests

 Do not eat a heavy meal, and do not smoke for 4 – 6 hours before testing.
 You’ll get specific instructions on whether you need to stop using bronchodilators or inhaler medications.
 You may have to breathe in medication before your test.
+Since the tests involve forced and rapid breathing, you may have some temporary shortness of breath or lightheadedness.
+You will breathe through a tight-fitting mouthpiece, and you’ll wear nose clips.

 Since the tests involve forced and rapid breathing, you may have some temporary shortness of breath or lightheadedness.
 You will breathe through a tight-fitting mouthpiece, and you’ll have nose clips.